 The Lee's Summit Animal Control Department also houses animals from the cities of Blue Springs, Lake Lotawana, and Greenwood.
 However, animals from these communities can only be accepted from the animal control officers of these municipalities.
 Citizens from these communities should contact their own Animal Control Department should they find a lost pet or need the services of an animal control officer.
 In Blue Springs, call 816-229-0149; in Greenwood, 816-537-5020 and for Lake Lotawana, call 816-578-4333.

 Currently there is one animal control supervisor, five animal control officers, three full-time shelter attendants, three part-time shelter attendants, and one receptionist.
 These employees report to the Animal Control Manager.

-During November and December Lee's Summit pet owners can license their animals for 2010 by accessing a secure website.
+During November and December Lee's Summit pet owners can license their animals by accessing a secure website.
 Online pet licensing provides a mechanism to license your pet from the comfort of your own home or office at any time of the day.
 Master Card, Visa and Discover may be utilized to purchase licenses.
 Licenses are valid for the calendar year, expiring each year on December 31.
 License fees are not pro-rated regardless of the month acquired.
 Owners choose the option of a life-time license by providing their rabies vaccination information and required microchip information in person either at City Hall or the Animal Shelter.

 Through the use of in-vehicle computers, Animal Control Officers are now able to look up pet license information while they are in the field, thus making it possible to return a found pet immediately to the owner.
 They are also able to check past history while in the field to determine if there have been previous calls to an address or if there is an on-going problem in a particular area.
 Animal Control Officers are also able to complete their written reports and investigations while in the field, which reduces the amount of time they may need to spend out of service.